rudikiaz/queue-notify-client/README.md

 electron-packager .
 ShuffleQueueNotifier --platform=win32 --arch=x64
 ```

-This creates a standalone executable suitable for distribution.
+This creates a standalone executable for distribution.

 ---